 - Office of Undergraduate Research (OUR)

-OUR is the university’s hub for information about research opportunities, whether that be undergraduate funding, fellowships, or current projects.
+OUR is the university’s hub for information about research opportunities, whether that be strategies to get involved, undergraduate funding programs, or opportunities to share discoveries with the university community.
 We encourage any student interested in getting involved in research to explore the resources on their website and reach out to an advisor or peer mentor.

 - Student Health and Wellness (SHaW)